0boris/ProjectInit/README.md

 - 🎨 Variety of starters
 - ⚡ Ready in 15 seconds
 - 💡 Easy to Use
-- 🔧 All in the command line
+- 🔧 One tool for everything

 <p align="justify">
   The purpose of this is to quickly and easily scaffold projects on Node.js without clutter and unnecessary files that usually other create-* tools contain.
 For example: